-Dublin South FM is the licensed Community Radio Station for South Dublin our catchment area comprises Dundrum, Churchtown, Rathfarnham, Ballinteer, Kilmacud, Goatstown, Stillorgan, Windy Arbour, Milltown, Mount Merrion and Sandyford.
-We are a community project run by volunteers with the support of some permanent full time staff.
+Dublin South FM is the licensed Community Radio Station for South Dublin.
+Our main catchment area comprises: Dundrum, Churchtown, Rathfarnham, Ballinteer, Kilmacud, Goatstown, Stillorgan, Windy Arbour, Milltown, Mount Merrion, Sandyford, Ballyboden, Stepaside, Knocklyon, Rathmines & Terenure.
+We are a community station run by volunteers with the support of some permanent part time staff.

-On this website you will find everything you need to know about Dublin South FM from our daily broadcast schedule to radio skills training and how you can get involved.
-You can pick us up on 93.9 FM between 11am to 11pm everyday, you can reach us via internet streaming on www.dublinsouthfm.ie or by using the TuneIn radio app on your smartphone.
+You can pick us up on 93.9 FM between 11am to 11pm everyday, or online on the www.dublinsouthfm.ie homepage or with the TuneIn radio app on your smartphone.

-Dublin South Community Radio, 93.9 is a non-profit, non-commercial entity operating under the auspices of the Brodcasting Authority of Ireland (BAI) and with funding from POBAL we provide a community communication platform accessible to all groups and individuals who have the democratic benefit of the community at heart.
+Dublin South Community Radio, 93.9 is a non-profit entity operating under the auspices of the Brodcasting Authority of Ireland (BAI).We provide a community communication platform accessible to all groups and individuals who have the democratic benefit of the community at heart.

 We embrace the AMARC Charters recognition that community radio is an ideal means of fostering freedom of expression and information, the development of culture, the freedom to form and confront opinions and active participation in local life: noting that different cultures and traditions lead to diversity of forms of community radio: the AMARC Charter identifies objectives which community radio stations world wide share and should strive to achieve.